jcapellman/mldas/README.md

 ![Alt text](MLDas.Web/wwwroot/images/Logo.png?raw=true "Title")

 ## What is ML DAS?
-It is a Machine Learning Data Analysis Service that targets a cybersecurity angle on file analysis but could be used for a variety of other use cases.
+It is a Machine Learning Data Analysis Service that targets a cybersecurity angle on file analysis but could be used for other use cases.

 ## Technology Stack
 I am always a proponent of using the best tool for the job, so this project utilizes both C# and Rust.
-C# for all of the Web Frontends, Cloud Functions, and REST Services.
-Meanwhile, Rust is used for the endpoint.
+C# is used for all Web Frontends, Cloud Functions, and REST Services, while Rust is used for the Endpoint.
 Utilizing both of these languages affords performance and cross-platform compatibility.

 ## Architecture
-Initial version is only going to support a Google Cloud deployment, but it is being built modularly and with abstraction layers to support other clouds or for a local edge only deployment.
+The initial version will only support a Google Cloud deployment, but it is being built modularly and with abstraction layers to support other clouds or a local edge-only deployment.

 ## Endpoint <-> Cloud Architecture
 Below is the initial cloud architecture when an endpoint client sends or receives data: